Introduction: How to Meditate; Candles, Crystals and Zen

 Breathing meditation is commonly used in many disciplines, eastern and western.
 It is also used as a technique for relaxation.
 Chi Quong and Tai Chi both incorporate breathing from the lower part of the abdomen as a way of centring the body and mind.
 Indrawing of the breath brings positive strengthening energy and exhalation rids the body of negative energy.
 Those who ascribe to the elemental schools of thought such as Alchemists describe the indrawing of the air element to fan the fire of their inner development.
 They have three crucibles within them, the middle crucible in the centre of the chest is where the air element is combined with energy brought from the lower crucible in the pit of the stomach.

 Breathing meditation is a useful day-to-day meditation tool.
 Simply count the breaths up to ten then return to one again.
 Breathe slowly and naturally paying attention to the air flowing in through your nose and filling your chest and expanding your abdomen.
 Try to do this for at least ten minutes without thinking or falling asleep.
 This can be quite difficult, although it sounds quite easy!
 Even if you don't quite manage it and do drop off you will feel much better afterwards.
 Each time you practice you will get a little better.
 Try to practice daily for ten minutes.
 Do a cycle of ten at your desk at work during the day to capture the magic.
+Take your ear plugs to work to give you few minutes isolation; this can male a huge difference to the depth of meditation you can reach.

 A variation is to imagine that you are drawing in white light through your nose, down into the bottom of your stomach.
 When you exhale, imagine dark coloured smoke leaving your body, taking your negative feelings, bahaviours and ideas with it.
 Listening to or feeling the heart beat is another variation on the breathing meditation.